harshbhatt7585/Soul/README.md

 # Soul

-Soul is a local-first Python CLI assistant for studying and learning.
+Soul is a local-first Python CLI autonomous assistant for studying and learning.